top of page

 Jessica Cen I Director of Operations

 Jessica Cen (she/her) is a queer second-generation settler of Chinese descent from Scarborough and a multidisciplinary arts worker based in Tkaronto/Toronto.
-She is a graduate of Albert Campbell C.I.
-(Arts & Culture Specialist High Skills Major) and Toronto Metropolitan University (BFA Theatre Production with a Minor in Acting & Dance).
-From this specialized foundation, Jess works across disciplines in stage and production management, arts administration, operations, marketing, and creation.
+She is a graduate of Toronto Metropolitan University (BFA Theatre Production with a Minor in Acting & Dance).
+From this specialized foundation, Jess works across stage and production management, arts administration, operations, marketing, and creation.
 She has worked across the GTA with organizations like Flato Markham Theatre and the Female Eye Film Festival.
-With her dynamic team-building and human-centered approach, she contributes to interdisciplinary artists realizing their visions in creating safe intersectional spaces and transcendent immersive experiences, and collaborates out of the confines of traditional performance venues and hierarchical, patriarchal working models.
+She often works with interdisciplinary artists in site-specific spaces with a focus on placemaking, community outreach, and advocacy.
+She collaborates with artists and contributes to their creations of intersectional works and transcendent immersive experiences under a continuing curiosity of finding dynamic ways to streamline project processes and administration while maintaining the creative spirit, a collaborative working model, and a team-building care-centered approach.
 Jess has been working with Frog in Hand since 2019; she was the inaugural Production Assistant of the 2019 Summer Company, the Business Manager from 2020-2022, and stage manager for various shows.
 She is also the Project Coordinator of Jaberi Dance Theatre and Marketing & Social Media Coordinator of Kaeja d'Dance.

 Woman leans to one side with hand to ear